-You should never just hook up your motorhome’s or camper’s water hose to any water spigot without first, attaching an RV water pressure regulator.
-If you don’t install a regulator, you could essentially over-pressurize your RV’s water system and burst its’ pex lines or water pipes causing thousands of dollars in damage to your motorhome or camper!
+An RV water pressure regulator is needed if you’re going to hook your motorhome or camper up to an outside water source or water spigot.
+If you don’t install a pressure regulator on your RV water input, you could essentially over-pressurize your RV’s water system and burst the pex lines or water pipes causing thousands of dollars in damage to your motorhome or camper!

-Why an RV Water Pressure Regulator is a MUST for ALL Campers
+Why an RV Water Pressure Regulator is a NECESSITY for ALL Campers & Motorhomes!

-Why you need a water pressure regulator for your RV?
+Why your RV needs a water pressure regulator

 How to install a water pressure gauge properly

-There are three parts make up makings of an RV’s water system when connected to a faucet.
+There are three parts that make up an RV’s water system when connected to a faucet.
 Those three parts include a water pressure regulator, a Y valve, and vacuum breaker.

-The built in oil design in the gauge itself can dampen vibrations of internal parts or sudden pressure changes and to prolong the lifespan of gauge.
+The built in oil design in the water pressure regulator gauge itself can dampen vibrations of internal parts or sudden pressure changes and to prolong the lifespan of gauge.

 What exactly does a water pressure regulator do?

-A water pressure regulator or pressure gauge protects an RV from water sources with exuberant water pressure.
+A water pressure regulator or pressure gauge helps to protect your RV from water sources with exuberant water pressure.

-Our regulator came configured for 45 PSI.
-We prefer this particular model since it has a visual gauge and it’s adjustable so we can set the PSI.
+Our water pressure regulator came configured for 45 PSI.
+We prefer it because it has a visual gauge and it’s adjustable so we can set the PSI.

-Can I adjust my RV water pressure regulator?
+Can you adjust the pressure settings on your RV water pressure regulator?

-What are the different types of RV water pressure regulators?
+What are the different types of water pressure regulators for RVs?

-There a few different water pressure regulators on the market.
+There’s a few different types of water pressure regulators on the market.

 Inline Water Pressure Reducer